jl-wynen/pycpp_build/README.md

 To use it, simple copy the `setup` folder into your project and write `CMakeLists.txt` files analogously to the ones in this project and write a proper `setup.py`.

+See [isle](https://github.com/jl-wynen/isle) for a real life example.
+Note that isle uses a slightly adapted version of the code in this repo.

 ## Limitations
 - No Windows support.
 - Designed for and tested with only a single extension library.